mkb79/Audible/docs/source/misc/load_save.rst

    The provided `FILENAME` is set as default when loading from or save to file.
    Simply run ``auth.to_file()`` to overwrite the previous loaded file.

+.. versionadded:: v0.7.1

+   The :meth:`audible.Authenticator.to_dict` and :meth:`audible.Authenticator.from_dict` methods.

+With :meth:`audible.Authenticator.to_dict` you can get the authentication data as a dictionary.
+This enables you to implement your own save/load methods.
+Simply use the :meth:`audible.Authenticator.from_dict` classmethod to load the data from the dictionary.

 Encrypted Load/Save
 ===================